double-em/ci-cd-lecture/README.md

-# The GitHub CI/CD guide for .NET 5/6
+# The GitHub CI/CD guide for .NET 5/6 Test
 1. [Creating a Containerized .NET App](#1-creating-a-containerized-NET-App)
 1. [The Build & Publish Pipeline](#2-the-build--publish-pipeline)
 1. [Running Tests as part of the Pipeline](#3-running-tests-as-part-of-the-pipeline)